 1. Thumb Pins

-A drawing pin or a thumb pin is a short pin with an attached metallic or plastic head that is used to temporarily fix or stick items on a board or on a wall.
+A drawing pin or a thumb pin is used to temporarily fix or stick items on a board or on a wall.
 The type of force used while pressing the thumb pin against the wall or the board is the push force.
-Using thumb stamps is advantageous because they can be removed easily by applying a pull force and extracting the pin.
+Using thumb pins is advantageous because they can be removed easily by applying a pull force and extracting the pin.

 2. Opening and Closing a Door